jzzheng22/hlp21-project-group-3/doc/Internal_Interfaces/buswire.md

  `Symbol.getPort (model : Model) (pId : PortId) : Port`
  - Returns the CommonTypes.Port object of a given pId
  - Used by buswire to convert to Issie datatypes

-## BusWire needs to be able to receive these:
- - Add connections (from Sheet and ISSIE)
- - Delete connections (from Sheet)
- - Move connection segment (from Sheet) -> WILL HAPPEN WHEN MANUAL ROUTING IS CONFIGURED
- - Highlight connections (from Sheet and ISSIE)
- - Init canvas (from ISSIE)

- ## Stretch Goals